 (More info on exfoliants in my Essential guide, in case you haven’t downloaded it yet!)

-Keep scrolling for the written version…
+The YouTube video is here, keep scrolling for the written version…

 Myth 1: “Stronger exfoliants are better”